parasaurolophus/rader.us/src/software/scheme/tail-recursion.md

 state so that it can continue from where it left off after the subroutine completes its work.
-This is done by pushing a _stack frame_ containing a snapshot of certain critical information about a program's current state as the top-most entry in a special area of memory, the _stack_.
+This is done by pushing a _stack frame_ containing a snapshot of certain critical information about a program's current state as the top-most entry in a special area of memory, the _stack_, which is organized as a LIFO (Last In, First Out) queue.
 The stack frame includes information about where the program should resume after the subroutine completes its work.
 It then invokes the subroutine and the subroutine consults the stack frame in order to return to the point from which it was called.
 The stack frame is popped off the stack and execution continues.
-If routine A calls subroutine B and subroutine B calls subroutine C before returning to A, the stack must have enough free capacity to store frames for both B and C for the duration of the execution of C. If the program detects that there is no more room on the stack at the point at which it is about to call a subroutine, it signals a "stack overflow" error and the current computation is aborted.
+If program A calls subroutine B and subroutine B calls subroutine C before returning to A, the stack must have enough free capacity to store frames for both B and C for the duration of the execution of
+C. If the program detects that there is no more room on the stack at the point at which it is about to call a subroutine, it signals a "stack overflow" error and the current computation is aborted.
 Given the first definition of `factorial` shown above, the stack would need room for at least `n` frames whenever it is called.
 Since computer memory is a finite resource, it does not require enormously large values of `n` to cause a stack overflow for most real world hardware.

 ---